Trysull and Seisdon Parish Council

 Parish Councillors contribute to the work of the Council by suggesting ideas, influencing policy, engaging in constructive debate and responding to the needs and views of the local community.

-Your Parish Councillors are elected representatives and are not strictly volunteers or employees, however they do volunteer their time, resources and expertise for free.
-They serve for a four year term, unless co-opted or elected in a bye-election when they serve until the next election.
+Your Parish Councillors are elected representatives and are not volunteers or employees, however they do volunteer their time, resources and expertise for free.
+They serve for a four year term, unless co-opted or elected in a by-election when they serve until the next election.

 Individual Councillors cannot make decisions on behalf of the Council but may actively lead and engage with local projects.
 Councillors have no powers outside of the Council meeting.